Luka Modrić: Reception

-Investments
+Business ventures

-Aside from playing football, Modrić became an investor.
+Aside from playing football, Modrić has embarked on a variety of business ventures.
 In 2020, he founded real estate company Modrić Family SL in Madrid.
-In 2022, he invested in Croatian-American startup company Sportening, and three years later became a 50% co-owner of Zeppelin Craft Brewery in Croatia.
+In 2022, he invested in Croatian-American startup company Sportening and three years later became a 50% co-owner of Zeppelin Craft Brewery in Croatia.
 In April 2025, Modrić became a minority co-owner of Welsh football club Swansea City.
+During the 2010s and 2020s, Modrić featured in endorsement campaigns for Nike, Hublot, Ožujsko, and Panini, among others.
+Throughout 2026, he was a global brand ambassador for Kalshi, an American prediction markets company.

 Personal life

 Modrić married Vanja Bosnić in May 2010 in the Croatian capital Zagreb in a private ceremony after four years of dating, and a year later in the Catholic Church.
 They have three children.
 Modrić is a cousin of Australian footballer Mark Viduka, and the godfather of Mateo Kovačić's son Ivan.
 Modrić generally maintains a low profile outside of football.

 In late 2019, Modrić released his autobiography Moja igra (My Game), co-written by prominent Croatian sports journalist Robert Matteoni.
-Particular emphasis in autobiography was placed on Modrić's childhood, growing up in war conditions and development of a football career, with fundamental topics being football, family and friends.

 Philanthropy

 Out of his philanthropic activities which became publicly confirmed, because he wishes to be anonymous, in 2017 Modrić made a substantial donation to an autism association in Zadar.
-In 2020, during the COVID-19 pandemic, he donated €100,000 for the purchase of a mobile X-ray machine to a hospital in Zadar, previously also donating a hospital in Zagreb.
+In 2020, during the COVID-19 pandemic, he donated €100,000 for the purchase of a mobile X-ray machine to a hospital in Zadar, previously donating a hospital in Zagreb.

 Legal issues

-In March 2018, in an embezzlement and tax evasion trial against the former Dinamo Zagreb executive, Zdravko Mamić, Modrić was called as a witness.
-Throughout the mid-late 2000s, Modrić signed multiple contracts with Mamić to play at Dinamo Zagreb.
-Modrić annexed most of his Tottenham transfer fee to Mamić because he was the broker of the move and gave Modrić financial backing early on in his career.
-Despite stating in 2017 that he signed the annexe clause of the contract ten years earlier, in his testimony he stated that he signed it in 2004, the year of his first contract.
+Modrić was called to testify in an embezzlement and tax evasion trial in 2018 against the former Dinamo Zagreb executive, Zdravko Mamić.
+Modrić annexed most of his Tottenham transfer fee to Mamić because he brokered the transfer.
 Modrić was charged with perjury for stating that he annexed his fee at an earlier date than he allegedly had.
-Facing the judge, he said, "I came here to state my defence and tell the truth, like every time so far.
-My conscience is clear".
-The Croatian Football Federation stood behind Modrić, but a part of the Croatian public, frustrated with the corruption in Croatian football, perceived the alleged perjury as a defence of Mamić and became critical of Modrić.
-Some international news outlets praised him for dealing with the stress of his legal situation while performing with the Croatian team at the 2018 FIFA World Cup.
-In October and December 2018, the perjury charge was rejected by the Croatian courts.
+"My conscience is clear", he told the judge with the backing of the Croatian Football Federation.
+The trial drew a mixed response from the Croatian public; some saw it as emblematic of corruption in Croatian football while others supported Modrić as he dealt with the situation during the 2018 FIFA World Cup.
+Later that year, the Croatian courts dismissed the perjury charge.